Discover how we can transform your organisation

 All types of mentoring involve bringing people together to form mutually beneficial relationships in which they can learn and grow.
 Organisations can utilise mentoring for a wide range of purposes, choosing different program types to achieve a variety of objectives.

-Organisations can utilise mentoring for a wide range of purposes, and there are different types of mentoring that can help achieve different objectives.
-So if you’re looking to start a mentoring program, it can be hard to know where to begin.
-In this guide we’ll explain firstly the different uses of mentoring, and then the different types of mentoring you can use to achieve them.
+It can be hard to know where to begin if you’re looking to start a mentoring program.
+In this guide, we’ll explain firstly the different uses of mentoring and then the different types of mentorship you can use to achieve them.

 Uses of Mentoring

 We know that mentoring has many benefits for both the individuals involved and the organisation themselves.
 Problems such as employee turnover, engagement and satisfaction can all be improved through an effective mentoring program.

 But as well as this, mentoring can be used for a wide range of purposes within organisations.
 When starting a mentoring program, it’s important to define the reason behind it from the very beginning, to ensure you can track progress and success.

 - Leadership Development – Mentoring is a great way of developing leadership skills in individuals.
 Standout leaders can pass on their knowledge and key learnings to somebody less experienced or somebody who is about to enter a leadership role.
 Sharing challenges and facilitating a support system of leaders is an effective way of training people.

 - Induction and Onboarding – Starting a new job can be daunting, and depending on the size of the company and the number of new starters, those first few days can end up being chaotic, confusing, and disappointing.
 Organisations can use mentoring to onboard their new employees, pairing them with someone who can show them the ropes in a friendly and relatable way.